You are currently viewing Yongla Goenpa, a Monastery on a Hill that resembles a Phurba

 The Yongla Goenpa Lhakhang was built in the late 1980s.
 The ground floor houses the local deities Dhoenyen Zangpo and Kaley Yongba far inside the altar.
 The shrine, known as Droley Lhakhang, is home to thousands of miniature Dorji Drolo Statues along with other larger Harsum Maagdhu, Dorji Drolo, and Phurba Lhatshog.
 The top floor honor Zhabdrung, Guru Rinpoche, and Chenrezig.

-Yongla Goenpa was severely damaged when the 6.1 magnitude earthquake hit the nation on 21st September 2009.
+Yongla Goenpa was severely damaged when the 6.1-magnitude earthquake hit the nation on 21 September 2009.
 Following this disaster, His Majesty the King visited the Goenpa and commanded it to be restored.
-The reconstruction of the Yongla Gonpa was started in 2011 and restored to its former glory in 2019.
+The reconstruction of the Yongla Gonpa started in 2011 and was restored to its former glory in 2019.

 Yongla Goenpa